Energy policy of China: Solar power

 China has become the world's largest consumer of solar energy.
 It is the largest producer of solar water heaters, accounting for 60 percent of the world's solar hot water heating capacity, and the total installed heaters is estimated at 30 million households.
-Solar PV production in China is also in rapid development.
-In 2007, 0.82 GW of Solar PV was produced, second only to Japan.
+Solar photovoltaic (solar PV) production in China is also in rapid development.
+In 2007, 0.82 GW of solar PV was produced, second only to Japan.

+China's Sixth Five-Year Plan (1981–1985) was the first to address government policy support for solar PV panel manufacturing.
+Policy support for solar panel manufacturing has been a part of every Five-Year Plan since.

 As part of the stimulus plan of "Golden Sun", announced by the government in 2009, several developments and projects became part of the milestones for the development of solar technology in China.
 These include the agreement signed by LDK for a 500MW solar project, a new thin film solar plant developed by Anwell Technologies in Henan province using its own proprietary solar technology and the solar power plant project in a desert, headed by First Solar and Ordos City.
-The effort to drive the renewable energy use in China was further assured after the speech by the Chinese President, given at the UN climate summit on 22 Sept 2009 in New York, pledging that China will plan to have 15% of its energy from renewable sources within a decade.
+The effort to drive the renewable energy use in China was further assured after the speech by the Chinese leader, given at the UN climate summit on 22 September 2009 in New York, pledging that China would plan to have 15% of its energy from renewable sources by 2019.
 China is using solar power in houses, buildings, and cars.

+Because solar works well as a distributed power source, recent Chinese policies have focused on increasing the prevalence of distributed solar energy and for developing systems so that electricity from solar energy can be used at its point of generation instead of being transmitted over long distances.